 While there is no cure for macular degeneration, there are several treatment options available to slow its progression.
 Treatment for macular degeneration will depend on the cause and severity of the patient’s specific case.
 Making lifestyle changes such as exercising regularly and quitting smoking can reduce the risk of macular degeneration.
 Research shows that certain nutrients such as vitamin C, vitamin E, lutein and zeaxanthin can reduce the risk of macular degeneration and slow its progression.
 Wet macular degeneration can be treated in several ways including via medications designed to reduce or stop the growth of abnormal blood vessels.

-If you are suffering vision loss due to macular degeneration, our team can determine the best treatment option for your case following a thorough eye exam and consultation.
+If you are suffering vision loss due to macular degeneration in Fort Myers or Naples, our team can determine the best treatment option for your case following a thorough eye exam and consultation.
 We encourage you to request an appointment with All Saints Eye Center by contacting one of our four South Florida locations today.